Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/rsa/LUDICOLO-squeamishossifrage.md

 We then have a folder of 1000 certificates which contains 1000 RSA modulii.

-Each modulus is of the form:
+Each modulus is of the form (for unknown g, M and random k's, a's):

 $$n = (k_1 \cdot M + (g^{a_1} \text{ (mod } M \text{)})) \cdot (k_2 \cdot M + (g^{a_2} \text{ (mod } M \text{)}))$$